nic0michael/Nicos-Kanban-Board-Microservice/readme.md

 ## Priorities for development
-The Chief Architect of this software reserves the right to determine the priorities of any features proposed in a whish list to be placed in the Priority list
+The Chief Architect of this software reserves the right to determine the priorities of any features proposed in a wish list to be placed in the Priority list

 # References